Bart the Lover: Reception

 DVD Movie Guide's Colin Jacobson said "Bart the Lover" stands out as a "very strong episode" because it "steers clear of most potentially sappy material and offers a lively piece. [...]
 The 'B' story in which Homer tries not to swear also swings and creates some great moments."
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said they "loved" Homer's suggestion for the kiss-off letter from Woodrow: "Dear Baby.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said they "loved" Homer's suggestion for the kiss-off letter from Woodrow: "Dear Baby.
 Welcome to Dumpsville, population: you.
 P.S.
 I am gay."
 In 2000, the staff of the Star Tribune listed their top ten episodes.
 "Bart the Lover" was listed at number four.

 In the July 26, 2007 issue of Nature, the scientific journal's editorial staff listed an education film seen in the episode among "The Top Ten science moments in The Simpsons", writing: "'Thank goodness I still live in a world of telephones, car batteries, handguns and many things made of zinc,' says Jimmy, a character in an educational film.
 When confronted with a world without zinc he attempts suicide but fails, as his zinc-free gun cannot work."
 In 2002, Bill Brioux of The Canadian Press ranked the episode and its use of Gordie Howe as the top reference to Canada on the show.
 In 2004, ESPN released a list of the Top 100 Simpsons sport moments, ranking Gordie Howe's image in the episode at number 34.
+Nathan Rabin praised Marcia Wallace's performance: "Edna easily could have been a shrill caricature of a man-hungry shrew but Wallace gets us to care about a woman with precious few redeeming qualities beyond a desperate need to be loved."

-In 2013, a Wired article written in response to Marcia Wallace's death described the episode as "the best Krabappel (and arguably best Simpsons) episode".
+In 2013, a Wired article written in response to Wallace's death described "Bart the Lover" as "the best Krabappel (and arguably best Simpsons) episode".